Avoid over- and under-licensing with OpenLM

 - Use of common backup procedures to secure the OpenLM DB

-- Access to the OpenLM Server database to generate reports.
+- Access to the OpenLM Server database to create reports.

 Customised solutions from 990 € / year (net prices plus statuary VAT).

-Faster to your quote: With some details we can create your personal quote even faster.
+Faster to the offer: With this information we can create your personal offer even faster.

 Our offer is based on the following basic parameters after your free 30-day trial period: